 Applications that exceed the budget ceiling, do not address the topic domain, or otherwise do not follow guidelines as detailed in the RFP are not eligible for funding under this RFP.
-Employees of BITSS or its institutional home, the Center for Effective Global Action, are not eligible for funding under this RFP.
+SSMART funding may not be used to finance staffing costs for employees of BITSS or its institutional home, the Center for Effective Global Action (CEGA).